-As this paper focusses on the response phase of NDM, we present a literature review only of this phase; a literature overview of the preparedness phase and the recovery phase is provided in Wex et al. (2011) and Schryen & Wex (2012), for example.
+As this paper focusses on the response phase of NDM, we present a literature review only of this phase; a literature overview of the preparedness phase and the recovery phase is provided in [31] and [26], for example.
 The methodology of our literature review is presented in appendix A.

-Altay & Green III (2006) accentuate a strong need for novel theory and methodology by the IS community (among others).
+Altay and Green III (2006) [4] accentuate a strong need for novel theory and methodology by the IS community (among others).
 Open issues include the design of organizational and network structures that facilitate communications and coordination in disaster response, and solutions to logistical problems in all phases of NDM.

-It was interesting to see that most strands engage in information, communication systems, infrastructure (Beroggi & Wallace, 1995; Bo et al., 2009; Chen et al., 2007; Day et al., 2009; Fruhling & Vreede, 2006; Mendonça et al., 2001; Turoff et al., 2003), and management (Airy et al., 2009; Bharosa & Janssen, 2009), but less in decision support methodology.
+It was interesting to see that most strands engage in information, communication systems, infrastructure [6, 9, 11, 13, 17, 21, 28], and management [1, 7], but less in decision support methodology.
 Some of the latter are subsequently introduced.

-One of the many decision support streams we found combines methods from applied statistics and probability theory with mathematical programming approaches to establish novel codes of conduct and metrics that assist any commander in those critical minutes of the decision-making process (Comes et al., 2010; Reijers et al., 2007).
-Competitive mechanisms (e.g. auctions) and cooperative mechanisms (e.g. multi-criteria approaches) are suggested.
-Another research stream follows guidelines from computational intelligence research (Leifler, 2008; van de Walle & Turoff, 2008) to bridge the gap between information system design principles and decision support process architectures.
-A third group of researchers makes use of empirical investigations of past decision-making conclusions to establish innovative courses of action (Faraj & Xiao, 2006).
-A fourth research stream focuses on the decision-making process based on decentralized agents, e.g. Fiedrich et al. (2000) introduce the usage of optimization modeling.
+One of the many decision support streams we found combines methods from applied statistics and probability theory with mathematical programming approaches to establish novel codes of conduct and metrics that assist any commander in those critical minutes of the decision-making process [12, 23]. (e.g. auctions) Competitive mechanisms and cooperative mechanisms (e.g. multi-criteria approaches) are suggested.
+Another research stream follows guidelines from computational intelligence research [20, 29] to bridge the gap between information system design principles and decision support process architectures.
+A third group of researchers makes use of empirical investigations of decision-making conclusions to establish innovative courses of action [15].
+A fourth research stream focuses on the decision-making process based on decentralized agents, e.g. Fiedrich et al. (2000) [16] introduce the usage of optimization modeling.
 The authors above discuss pros and cons of centralized versus distributed decision authorities.
 Distributed coordination (assignments and schedules) may remain dependent from redundancies and miscommunications whereas centralized instances (EOCs) may effectively enforce commands if essential infrastructure capabilities exist and EOC communication is prioritized.
 On the other hand, centralized command may act autonomously within closed operational areas.
 The possibility that several operational areas are located right next to each other exists with an equivalent number of centralized EOCs.
 Due to the above weaknesses of decentralized coordination, this study focusses on centralized command structures.

-The authors of (Falasca et al., 2009) propose an optimization model for scheduling volunteers during emergency response where the subjects feature time windows.
-Another paper (Rolland et al., 2010) promotes centralized coordination by applying a mathematical programming model for scheduling distributed rescue units and the assignments of incidents to these units.
+The authors of [14] propose an optimization model for scheduling volunteers during emergency response where the subjects feature time windows.
+Another paper [24] promotes centralized coordination by applying a mathematical programming model for scheduling distributed rescue units and the assignments of incidents to these units.
 However, the suggested model uses time periods of fixed length, and does not account for the fact that incidents may have different levels of severity.
-Wex et al. (2011) introduce an optimization model in a centralized way that matches incidents by clearly assigning a single rescue unit per incident.
-Fuzzy optimization is used in Wex et al. (2012) in order to handle the high level of informational uncertainty that occurs during any emergency.
+Wex et al. [31] introduce an optimization model in a centralized way that matches incidents by clearly assigning a single rescue unit per incident.
+Fuzzy optimization is used in [32] in order to handle the high level of informational uncertainty that occurs during any emergency.
 All of the above centralized optimization models lack the eventuality that rescue units need to be assigned to incidents collaboratively.